apisearch-io/docs/ui/reference.md

 the information widget: total_hits and total_items.
 Is useful to transform some information received before being passed to the template.

-In this example, we have a simple information widget on top of the results widget.
+In this example, we have a simple information widget on top of the results' widget.

 <div class="row">